 People with severe mental health ill health (SMI) experience poor oral health compared to the general population.
 'Oral health special interest group' is a group of people with expertise in the field of mental health and oral health (researchers, practitioners in primary care, mental health and dental services), and lived experience (service users and caregivers/family members), who are committed to improve oral health for this vulnerable group.

-Currently, this group is working to develop a consensus statement on the quality of oral health care that people with SMI and their families should expect and also working on identifying barriers and facilitators of the existing interventions aiming to co-produce an intervention to improve oral health among people with SMI.
+The team is also working on identifying barriers and facilitators of the existing interventions aiming to co-produce an intervention to improve oral health of people with SMI.
 This multidisciplinary group works in collaboration to close the gap in clinical practice and research for this serious but neglected health inequality.

 Key contact: Dr Masuma Mishu, University of York, email@example.com